Secodis/TSS-WEB/Material/SAFECode_SSDLC_Mapping.md

 SAFECode's [Fundamental Practices for Secure Software Development](https://safecode.org/wp-content/uploads/2018/03/SAFECode_Fundamental_Practices_for_Secure_Software_Development_March_2018.pdf) from 2018 are a collection of best practices for securing software development.

+TSS-WEB addresses the requirement-relevant aspects of these practices.
+However, many of the practices are more specialized, focusing on general vulnerability management or organizing AppSec programs, and are therefore not covered.

 ## Application Security Control Definition

 Covered as definition of application security architecture (see [{{site.TITLE_SSDLC_SECDEV_SECDESIGN}}]({{site.URL_SSDLC_SECDEV_SECDESIGN}})).